 Keep It Clean

-Another dual-use item, but this one fits in your pocket: the Alpine Innovations Spudz 18% Gray Microfiber cloth is a self-storing cloth that you can whip out at a moment's notice to wipe dust and smudges off your valuable optics.
-But, as they say on TV, that's not all: Since the 6x6-inch cloth material is 18% gray, you can use it for meter readings and to set your digital camera's white balance.
-A nice, flexible alternative to hard cardboard gray cards, the Spudz Microfiber cloth container has a hook so it can conveniently hang from your camera bag, zipper, or keychain.
+Another dual-use item, but this one fits in your pocket: the Alpine Innovations Spudz 10x10 Microfiber cloth is a self-storing cloth that you can whip out at a moment's notice to wipe dust and smudges off your valuable optics.
+But, as they say on TV, that's not all: Since it's black, you can also use it for color balance.
+The Spudz Microfiber cloth container has a hook so it can conveniently hang from your camera bag, zipper, or keychain.

 It's In The Bag

 LowePro Magnum 650 AW Shoulder Bag (Adorama price: $219.95)